elo7/doc-amd/README.md

 `.append(element)`

 ###### Description:
-Append the DOM element, doc-amd element or text as child of the Doc object
+Append the DOM element as child of the Doc object

 ###### Parameters:
 > element: Element //The element you want to append as a child of your selector.